DCU Study Abroad Programme

 (These fees are correct for the Study Abroad Programme at time of publication.
 For further details on fees, please visit our Fees Webpage)

-*Some Partner Institutions can avail of a fee reduction - Interested Direct Enroll students should ask your University Study Abroad Cordinator to contact firstname.lastname@example.org to pursue an agreement (if there is no agreement in place and you wish to apply to the programme).
-You may be able to avail of reduced fee.
+*Some Partner Institutions can avail of a fee reduction - Interested Direct Enroll students should ask your University Study Abroad Cordinator to contact email@example.com to pursue an agreement (if there is no agreement in place between your college / DCU and you wish to apply to the programme- you may be able to avail of reduced fee).

 US students may be eligible to apply for scholarships / US funding.
 Please visit our Scholarships pages for information